The Crown Reserves Improvement Fund provides financial support for the development, maintenance and improvement of Crown reserves.

 - maintain and develop recreational and tourism facilities on public reserves for community use and enjoyment, and support new tourism opportunities

 - facilitate initiatives that enhance the operational sustainability of the Crown Land Manager (via reducing ongoing costs, increasing revenue or improving governance)

 - manage and renovate infrastructure and other assets on public reserves to optimise value to the community and comply with regulatory obligations, in particular to ensure public safety and work health and safety is maintained on Crown reserves

 - enhance environmental assets by supporting conservation initiatives, bushfire management and invasive species (pest and weed) control on public reserves

-- support the important role that volunteers play in the ongoing management of the Crown reserve system
+- support the important role that volunteers play in the ongoing management of Crown land